TesrabNetwork/tesrab-documentation/platform features/decentralized-cryptocurrency-exchange-dex.md

 The full execution cycle for one order is following:

 1. If for a submitted order there is no counter-order matched by price, then the order would be put in the corresponding order book.
 2. If there is a counter-order that matches with the submitted order, then the order execution is performed.
-That means the counter-order is removed from order book and the matcher creates exchange transaction, signs it by matcher's private key and is sent to the Waves network for including in the blockchain.
+That means the counter-order is removed from order book and the matcher creates exchange transaction, signs it by matcher's private key and is sent to the Tesrab network for including in the blockchain.
 3. If an amount of a submitted order is a big enough to execute a few orders, Matcher creates several transactions.
 Created transactions have amounts equal to matched counter-order amounts.
 Matched counter-orders are chosen in order of their acceptance time \(First In, First Out\).

 In every time of order's life, it has a certain state, depending on which stage of its life cycle it is now.
 When an order is in an order book, but not filled yet - it has "Accepted" state, also it can be "Filled", "Partially Filled" or "Canceled".
 Orders, which are not fully filled, can be canceled, after that the order will be removed from matcher's order book.